 When a complaint is made about a medical practitioner’s behaviour or conduct, it will be considered by the Health Care Complaints Commission and the Medical Council.
 The doctor will be asked to respond to the complaint and address the behaviour described in the complaint.

 If the matter is likely to lead to the cancellation of a doctor’s registration, the Commission will take responsibility for investigating the complaint.
-When the complaint describes behaviour that is below expected professional standards but less likely to require that a doctor’s registration be cancelled, the Commission may refer it to the Council’s Conduct Committee for further management.
+When the complaint describes behaviour that is below expected professional standards but less likely to require that a doctor’s registration be cancelled, the Commission may refer it to the Medical Council Committee for further management.

 - decide to take no further action